 - This coat might not be the best option for small dogs with shorter legs because it is a bit heavy and stiff.

-- Sizing is a bit off, tends to run big.
+- The sizing is a bit off, tends to run big.
 Make sure to measure your dog properly.

 - The leash hole on the back is designed for a leash attached to a collar, and not in the right spot for a harness.